 Changes in currently estimated cash flows, including the effect of prepayment assumptions, on all asset-backed securities shall be reviewed periodically, at least quarterly.
-The prepayment rates of the underlying assets (as applicable) shall be used to determine prepayment assumptions.
+The prepayment rates of the underlying assets shall be used to determine prepayment assumptions.
 Prepayment assumptions shall be applied consistently across portfolios to all asset-backed securities backed by similar collateral (similar with respect to coupon, issuer, and age of collateral).
 Reporting entities shall use consistent assumptions across portfolios for similar collateral within controlled affiliated groups.
 Since each reporting entity may have a unique method for determining the prepayment assumptions, it is impractical to set standard assumptions for the industry.
 Relevant sources and rationale used to determine each prepayment assumption shall be documented by the reporting entity.
 (P15)

 Asset-backed securities shall be revalued using the currently estimated cash flows, including new prepayment assumptions.
-Reporting entities may utilize the prospective adjustment method for all asset-backed securities, or they may elect to utilize the retrospective adjustment methodology to specific asset-backed securities that are reported with NAIC 1 designations.
+Reporting entities may utilize the prospective adjustment method for all asset-backed securities, or they may elect to utilize the retrospective adjustment methodology to specific asset-backed securities that are reported with NAIC designations that are of high credit quality at the time of acquisition by the reporting entity.
+That is, the reporting entity shall determine if it will apply the retrospective or prospective method at the time of acquisition depending on the NAIC designation at that time and can only apply retrospective (as a policy election) to securities that of high credit.
+Subsequently, if an investment is downgraded below high credit qualify, the reporting entity may continue to apply the retrospective method unless the security is other-then-temporarily impaired.
 (P16)

 The prospective approach recognizes, through the recalculation of the effective yield to be applied to future periods, the effects of all cash flows whose amounts differ from those estimated earlier and the effects and changes in projected cash flows.
-Under the prospective method, the recalculated effective yield will equate the carrying amount of the investment to the present value of the anticipated future cash flows.
+Under the prospective method, the recalculated effective yield will equate the amortized cost of the investment to the present value of the anticipated future cash flows.
 The recalculated yield is then used to accrue income on the investment balance for subsequent accounting periods.
 There are no accounting changes in the current period unless the security is determined to be other than temporarily impaired.
 (P17)

-The retrospective methodology changes both the yield and the asset balance so that expected future cash flows produce a return on the investment equal to the return now expected over the life of the investment as measured from the date of acquisition.
+The retrospective methodology changes both the yield and the amortized cost so that expected future cash flows produce a return on the investment equal to the return now expected over the life of the investment as measured from the date of acquisition.
 Under the retrospective method, the recalculated effective yield will equate the present value of the actual and anticipated cash flows with the original cost of the investment.
 The current amortized cost basis for the asset-backed security is then increased or decreased to the amount that would have resulted had the revised yield been applied since inception, and investment income is correspondingly decreased or increased.
 (P18)

-Accretable Yield and Changes to Effective Yield
+Accretable Yield and Changes to Effective Yield for Application of Prospective Method